alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-12-03-rule-on-force-daughter-marry-whom-she-does-not-want-to-marry.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "Is it permissible for a father to force his daughter to marry a person whom she does not want to marry?"
+title: Is it permissible for a father to force his daughter to marry a person whom she does not want to marry?
-hijri: "Rabi' Al-Thani 18, 1442 AH"
+hijri: '1442-04-18'
-source: "Fatawa Shaykh Ibn Baz p.
-30/317"
+source: Fatawa Shaykh Ibn Baz p.
+30/317
 lang: en
-category: [marriage]
+category:
+- marriage
 note: false
-summary: "A father or any other person is not allowed to force the girls towards whom they act as Walis to marry one whom she does not want to be married to."
+summary: A father or any other person is not allowed to force the girls towards whom they act as Walis to marry one whom she does not want to be married to.
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 ### Question: